shurik179/pov-library/README.md

 This library is for creating Persistence of Vision displays using NeoPixel (WS2812B) or DotStar (APA102) individually addressable LED strips.
+For smooth effects, DotStars are preferred, as they have much higher refresh rates.

 The library  is intended for use with boards that have built-in flash memory.
 It supports two modes:

 *  **Upload mode**.
-In this mode, the board, when connected to a computer via USB, appears as external USB drive, allowing the user to upload images in bitmap format.
+In this mode, the board, when connected to a computer via USB, appears as an external USB drive, allowing the user to upload images in bitmap format.
 One can also upload a text file with list of images and durations.
+   Note: it is expected that you have already created the FAT filesystem on your flash memory, using `SdFat_format` example sketch from Sd_Fat library (Adafruit fork)

 *  **Show mode**.
-In this mode, the board reads the image(s) from the flash memory and shows them on LED strips one line at a time.
-Normally, the LED strips would be mounted on a rotating staff/wand/fan blade which would create persistence of vision illusion.
+In this mode, the board reads the image(s) from the flash memory and shows them on the LED strip one line at a time.
+Normally, the LED strip would be mounted on a rotating staff/wand/fan blade which would create persistence of vision illusion.